RentLikeAChampion.com allows homeowners to rent out their college-area homes to travelers over a football weekend.

-For Rent Like A Champion, I served the role of CIO and Sys Admin, prepping the site and application to withstand the onslaught of traffic expected from the company’s appearance on Shark Tank.
+For Rent Like A Champion, I served the role of CIO and Sys Admin, prepping the site and application via a Managed VMware Cloud to withstand the onslaught of traffic expected from the company’s appearance on ABC’s Shark Tank.

 Q: How did you come to work with Rent Like A Champion?

 Jordan Curnes, one of the founders of Rent Like A Champion, is a friend.

 I originally joined the team to facilitate a responsive redesign of the Rent Like A Champion website.
 We finished that project up in May 2015 and immediately learned about the Shark Tank opportunity.
 As it solidified, we realized that the technology stack needed some attention.

 We had to be sure the application and infrastructure held up under the unusual circumstances of airing on a popular TV show with a national audience.